cardano-foundation/cardano-academy/glossary.md

 **Recursion** occurs when something is defined in terms of itself or of its type.
 Recursion is used in a variety of disciplines ranging from linguistics to logic.
 The most common application of recursion is in mathematics and computer science, where a function being defined is applied within its own definition.
 While this apparently defines an infinite number of instances (function values), it is often done in such a way that no infinite loop can occur.

 **Redeemer**: The argument to the validator script which is provided by the transaction which spends a script output.

+#### reentrancy attack
+A reentrancy attack happens when a malicious smart contract interrupts another contract's function before it's finished.
+Think of it like cutting the line repeatedly.
+This interruption allows the attacker to manipulate the contract's logic and potentially steal its funds.

 **Regression testing** is re-running tests to ensure that previously developed and tested software is performing as expected after a change.